dunnie99/AssetTrade/README.md

     - Development Environment:

-        Remix, VScode, and Truffle are some of the tools that can be used to write,test and deploy smart contracts on Celo.
+        Remix, VScode, and Hardhat are some of the tools that can be used to write,test and deploy smart contracts on Celo.
 In this article, we will make use of;

         Visual Studio Code (VS Code) with Solidity Extensions: A popular code editor with extensions that provide Solidity syntax highlighting, debugging, and more.